Spidex3d/GLwinGUI/README.md

-How to set up a window with GLwin
+How to set up a window with GLwin.

 #include <iostream>
 #include "../spxgl.h"